CybOXProject/cyboxproject.github.io/documentation/object-relationships/index.md

 ## <a name="FQDN_Of"></a> "FQDN_Of"

 The **source Object** is the *Fully-qualified domain name* of the **related Object**.
-Used for expressing the fact that a domain name represents a fully-qualified domain name for a domain or hostname.
+Used for expressing the fact that a domain name represents a fully qualified domain name for a domain or hostname.

 ### Inverse